• Art Magazine

 Artists' estates as treasure troves

-Artists’ estates can prove to be true treasure troves
+Artistic estates can turn out to be true treasure troves

 Artists' estates can turn out to be true treasure troves.